The Phase Space for the Einstein-Yang-Mills Equations and the First Law of Black Hole Thermodynamics: The Hamiltonian

 and therefore the Hamiltonian density is of the form (\ref{hamform}).
-We will see however, that if $\xi$ is not asymptotically zero, then this will not be the case; we will discuss this point later. \\ Hamilton's equations now become
+We will see however, that if $\xi$ is not asymptotically zero, then this will not be the case; we will discuss this point later.